missalpaca/missalpaca.github.io/README.md

 Lizeth Garcia Blog on Github

 ## About the Theme
-Based on [Flexible-Jekyll theme.] (https://artemsheludko.github.io/flexible-jekyll/)
+Based on [Flexible-Jekyll theme] (https://artemsheludko.github.io/flexible-jekyll/)

 ## Features